About the Foundation

 Read about the history and meaning of the Bipolar Awareness Ribbon...

-Mariel Hemingway talks about The Ryan Licht Sang Bipolar Foundation and Ryan in People.
+Mariel Hemingway was also interviewed about The Ryan Licht Sang Bipolar Foundation and Ryan in People.
 Click here to read the article.

 Slides: 1) Images of the Human Connectome courtesy of Dr. Randy Buckner (Harvard); 2) Biomarker slide courtesy of Dr. Tom Insel from his Keynote Speech, May 6, 2009, 3rd Annual Ryan Licht Sang Bipolar Foundation Chicago Medical Briefing Luncheon and other images courtesy of the National Institute of Mental Health; 3) Human neurons generated by reprogramming human skin cells courtesy of Dr. Rakesh Karmacharya (Harvard); 4) Mariel Hemingway speaking at 10th Anniversary Chicago Early-Onset Bipolar Disorder Medical Briefing Luncheon, May 2016; and, 5) Representing some Grants and Awards made by the Foundation (for a more comprehensive list see the Foundation Grants and Awards link below).